200 km by Bike: Our Most Sustainable WordCamp Journey

-We are staying true to our tradition: this year, we once again attended the largest European WordPress conference, which took place from June 13 to 15 in Turin, Italy.
+Our tradition continues: This year, we once again attended the largest European WordPress conference, which took place from June 13 to 15, 2024, in Turin, Italy.
+But this time, our journey was more sustainable than ever – we cycled nearly 200 km from Locarno, Switzerland, all the way to Turin.

 Arrival

-Our remote team traveled by train to the starting point in Ticino, the Italian-speaking part of Switzerland.
-Jeff came from Nuremberg, Dominik from Cologne, Karin from Chur, Velthy from Lucerne, and Tuğçe Nur from Zurich.
-Meanwhile, Paschi and Simon stayed in the home office to hold down the fort.
+Our remote team traveled by train to our starting point in Ticino, the Italian-speaking part of Switzerland – coming from Nuremberg, Cologne, Chur, and Lucerne.
+Meanwhile, two of us stayed in the home office, holding down the fort.

-In Locarno, we met up with our former team colleague Corina, who lives in Ticino.
-Since we will be setting off on our bikes the next morning, we prepare ourselves with a hearty portion of pasta, as we should.
+In Locarno, we meet our former teammate Corina, who lives in Ticino.
+Since we’ll be setting off on our bikes the next morning, we fuel up with a hearty portion of pasta – as it should be.

-It’s Tuesday morning: after carb-loading the previous evening, enjoying a good breakfast and espresso, we set off on the first stage with our packed bikes and cool team jerseys, full of motivation.
-Corina and her son accompanied us to Ascona.
+It’s Tuesday morning: Well-fueled from our carb-loading the night before, a hearty breakfast, and a strong espresso, we set off on the first stage of our journey – fully packed bikes and matching team jerseys included.
+Corina and her son accompany us as far as Ascona.

-For our trip to WordCamp Europe, we had special team jerseys produced, designed by Jeff.
-These uniform jerseys expressed perfectly our team spirit and enthusiasm for cycling.
+For our trip to WordCamp Europe, we had special team jerseys made, designed by Jeff.
+These matching jerseys were the perfect way to showcase our team spirit and passion for cycling.

-We handed our laptops over to our “pack mule” Velthy, who took them to Turin by train while we pedaled.
+We entrusted our laptops to our ‘pack mule’ Velthy, who took them to Turin by train while we pedaled our way there.
 The first stage covered 97.2 km to Gattinara.
-The weather was fine, and we enjoyed the sunshine along Lake Maggiore.
+The weather was on our side, and we enjoyed the sunshine as we cycled along Lake Maggiore.

-After breakfast, we are ready for the second stage and can hardly wait to get to Turin.
-Despite our tired legs, we set off with our sights firmly set on the finish.
+After breakfast, we are ready for the second stage and can hardly wait to reach Turin.
+Despite our tired legs, we set off with our sights firmly set on the finish line.
 The second day awaits us with 103 km ahead.

 We make a stopover in the small province of Santhià around 11 a.m., refresh ourselves with coffee, and hold a short team meeting.
 It was certainly one of the most unusual calls we’ve ever had as a remote team.